-The Profit & Loss account is a statement which shows the profit or loss of the business and a financial summary of how this has occurred.
+The Profit & Loss account is a statement which shows the profit or loss of the business.
+It also includes a financial summary of how this has occurred.
 It usually tracks one year of performance but will include last years figures for a comparison to be drawn.

 The significance of a profit & loss account for freelancers, contractors and small businesses is generally the same.
 Allowing you to identify performances, analyse the date and build on it.

-Year on year you the profit & loss account enables you to see differences and track levels of sales and turnover, allowing you to measure against the product or services that you have sold.
-It all also contain the levels of overheads (inc. salaries, property costs and other).
+Year on year, the profit & loss account enables you to see differences and track levels of sales and turnover.
+This will allow you to measure against the product or services that you have sold.
+It also contains the levels of overheads (inc. salaries, property costs and other).

-Creating the profit & loss account enables accurate projections, analyse performance and can be used to effectively grow your business.
+Creating the profit & loss account enables accurate projections, analyse performance.
+Therefore, it can be used to effectively grow your business.